 From a very early age, physical Down syndrome therapy is essential.
 Human development and the ability to handle everyday tasks is built on a foundation of basic motor skills.
 If an infant takes longer than normal to learn how to turn over, it might delay other developmental stages.
 If physical therapy starts early, however, every step becomes easier along the way.

-Meeting with a Houston Down syndrome therapy psychiatrist can also involve occupational therapy.
+Meeting with a Houston Down syndrome therapy psychiatrist at PACE Mental Health can also involve occupational therapy.
 This can include learning adaptive techniques that improve everyday life.
 This might consist of new resources or equipment that make it easier to eat, write or get around.
 At every age, people with Down syndrome deserve an age-appropriate level of independence and the ability to enjoy life to the fullest.

 Emotional and Behavioral Therapy